TonyKaravasilev/CryptoMananaDocs/docs/cryptographic-services.md

 &nbsp;&nbsp;&nbsp;&nbsp;In the cryptography context, there are two main categories:

 - Primitives - All types of primitive cryptographic types (one-way, symmetric, asymmetric systems, etc.);
-- Services/Protocols - Defined methods, techniques and protocols that act as a secure service to achieve certain security task, that have primitive dependencies (authentication, key exchange or other complex system).
+- Services/Protocols - Defined methods, techniques and protocols that act as a security service to achieve certain security task, that have primitive dependencies (authentication, key exchange or other complex systems).

-&nbsp;&nbsp;&nbsp;&nbsp;In other words, cryptographic services are secure containers that have certain dependencies of cryptographic primitive that work, process and execute a certain internal logic, also known as cryptographic protocols.
+&nbsp;&nbsp;&nbsp;&nbsp;In other words, cryptographic services are secure containers that have certain dependencies of cryptographic primitives that work, process and execute a certain internal logic, also known as cryptographic protocols.
 In contrast, primitives do not have other dependencies than their cryptographic configuration values (keys, initialization vectors, modes, internal digestion algorithm, etc.).
-In addition, protocols may require a much more complex input or output format and can introduce the need of certain data structures.
+In addition, protocols may require much more complex input or output format and can introduce the need for certain data structures.

 &nbsp;&nbsp;&nbsp;&nbsp;We have already reviewed all available four primitive types in the previous sections ( generators, hash functions, symmetric and asymmetric systems) and will now shift our attention to the cryptography service types.
 Each algorithm that needs one or more primitive to define a certain processing logic must be viewed as a cryptographic service (or protocol).
-Also, here we can include techniques or methods that integrate a certain combination of usages of one or more primitives and defines a mandatory need for a custom input/output complex format.
+Also, here we can include techniques or methods that integrate a certain combination of usages of one or more primitives and define a mandatory need for a custom input/output complex format.

 &nbsp;&nbsp;&nbsp;&nbsp;The **CryptoMañana (CryptoManana) cryptography framework** provides object-oriented components for cryptography services that are divided into two main categories and supports a hybrid data structure for protocol